iberisoft/CloudScale/README.md

 ### cloud/scale/id/global_position/get

 An application publishes this message to force the device to publish the global position value via `cloud/scale/id/global_position` message.

+### cloud/beacon/id/global_position

+The service publishes a beacon's global position value.
+Payload is a JSON object:
+* `latitude`: latitude part of the current position; it varies from -90 to 90.
+* `longitude`: longitude part of the current position; it varies from -180 to 180.

+### cloud/beacon/id/global_position/get

+An application publishes this message to force the service to publish a beacon's global position value via `cloud/beacon/id/global_position` message.

+### cloud/beacon/id/global_position/set

+An application publishes this message to set up a beacon's global position value.
+Payload is a JSON object:
+* `latitude`: latitude part of the current position; it varies from -90 to 90.
+* `longitude`: longitude part of the current position; it varies from -180 to 180.

+After receving it, the service will publish the beacon global position value via `cloud/beacon/id/global_position` message.

 ## Connections